aerospike-community/aerospike-nagios/README.md

 With this method, the credentials file can be secured via other means (eg: chmod 600) and prevent snooping.

 `AuthMode` is optional parameter to specify authentication mode.
 It's default value is INTERNAL.

+## Note:

+The previous implementation of the nagios plugin has been moved to the `legacy` branch.